thoughtspot/thoughtspot.github.io/_release/notes.md

 SpotIQ profile preferences are a subset of those available on the SpotIQ "Customize analysis dialog", and persist for all SpotIQ analyses, unless you explicitly reset options for custom analyze.

+### Improved Search Editing

+You can edit a search without affecting existing search results.
+You can insert a new phrase or edit an existing one in the middle of a search without causing any errors.
+You can even merge words or phrases without breaking the search.
+As you edit your search, ThoughtSpot continuously generates new results.

+### Copy and edit

+The previous feature called "Make a Copy" is now called "Copy and Edit" and it brings a major workflow improvement.
+Instead of simply saving a copy in the background, "Copy and Edit" allows you to make a copy of an answer, pinboard visualization, insight, SpotIQ pinboard or view and immediately start editing it.

 ### SpotIQ insight feedback